autonlab/pmx_aaai_fss_2022/index.md

     - Work on defining metrics of success and translating AI evaluation metrics (e.g. accuracy) into business metrics (e.g. reduced down-time).
 - **Implementation Strategies**
     - Work on implementation of research and development in practice.
-- **All other works using AI to maintain peak operation of cyber-phyical systems**
+- **Using AI to maintain peak operation of cyber-physical systems**

 ### Symposium Format

 - **Invited Talks**
-    - We encourage authors to submit previously unpublished research related to any areas of interest in AI application to predictive maintenance for critical systems.
+    - The symposium will feature sessions of talks, organized by topic area, to present submitted work.
-    - We encourage the submission of student research
+    - Unpublished works up to **6 pages in length** are eligible for submission.
-    -  We will be accepting and double-blind peer-reviewing **submissions of up to 6 pages in length**.
+    - All submissions will be blind reviewed.
-    - We will assemble proceedings from the event.
+    - Submit to EasyChair (link to be created shortly)
 - **Keynote Speakers**
     - Artur Dubrawski, PhD, Alumni Research Professor of Computer Science, Carnegie Mellon University
     - TBD speaker from government sector